 Alternative Question: Based on Your Skills, Do You Believe You Are the Right Candidate for the Job?

-This is a very common question for job seekers in almost all professional areas and human resources is no different.
+This is a common question for job seekers in almost all professional areas, and human resources is no different.

-However, what makes this important for potential HR directors is that the job requires a good understanding of people management and policies in a corporate setting.
-It’s already difficult to quantify and qualify your skills without seeming arrogant and when HR is concerned, you need to appear as duty-driven as possible.
+However, this is important for potential HR directors because the job requires a good understanding of people management and policies in a corporate setting.
+It’s already difficult to quantify and qualify your skills without seeming arrogant, and when HR is concerned, you need to appear as duty-driven as possible.

-Here, you should mention how the directorial role requires critical thinking, perseverance, motivational skills, as well as flexible but dependable management skills, all of which you have acquired over your time in HR.
-Let the interviewer know that based on that, you do consider yourself the right candidate for the job.
+Here, you should mention how the directorial role requires critical thinking, perseverance, motivational skills, and flexible but dependable management skills, all of which you have acquired over your time in HR.
+Let the interviewer know that you consider yourself the right candidate for the job based on that.
 Moreover, make sure to include information on if you have developed complex hr strategies and corporate ethics.

-As for the communication and interpersonal skills, just a pleasant yet straightforward manner will portray you as the right person for the job.
+As for communication and interpersonal skills, a pleasant yet straightforward manner will portray you as the right person for the job.

 Interview Questions About Your HR Director’s Work Experience